 Covering the early years

 Starting public education at a younger age offers improved child development and well-being, women’s equality and employment, higher-quality care, and better jobs for child care workers.
 In 2021, the government of PEI and Newfoundland expanded their public education system to include the early learning years (ages 4 and 5).
 PEI currently offers 15 hours a week of pre-kindergarten programming out of child care centres.
-Newfoundland is currently piloting a pre-Kindergarten program at 35 YMCAs.
+Newfoundland is currently piloting a pre-kindergarten program at 35 YMCAs.

 In 2019, the CAQ government passed legislation to make pre-kindergarten available to four-year-olds across Quebec.
 Unlike other provinces, Quebec’s existing subsidized daycare network meant that this move simply created an unnecessary parallel system while adding further funding strains and higher student-teacher ratio in Quebec’s schools.